Kadhal 2 Kalyanam

-Kadhal 2 Kalyanam is an unreleased Tamil-language romantic comedy film directed by newcomer Milind Rau that stars debutante Sathya, brother of Tamil actor Arya, and Ramya, whilst, Jayashree, Nagendra Prasad, Kasthuri and Anuja Iyer play pivotal roles.
+Kadhal 2 Kalyanam is an unreleased Tamil-language romantic comedy film directed by newcomer Milind Rau that stars Sathya (in what would have been his acting debut) and Ramya, whilst, Jayashree, Nagendra Prasad, Kasthuri and Anuja Iyer play pivotal roles.
 Noted film critic Baradwaj Rangan had written the dialogues, while Yuvan Shankar Raja composed the film's score and soundtrack.
 The cinematography and editing were handled by P. S. Vinod and Leo John Paul, respectively.
-Pre-production works began by mid-2008, while the filming continued for over one year, being completed by July 2010.
-The film was jointly produced by Mirchi Movies and East Coast Entertainment, who are now not in the film-making business.
-Hence the movie remains unreleased.
+Pre-production works began by mid-2008, while filming continued for over one year, being completed by July 2010.
+The film was jointly produced by Mirchi Movies and East Coast Entertainment.